systematic-magic/AgingPubMed/research_papers_html.rst

 	Acceptable file format when requesting an updated table from author is Word doc.

+	Any additions or changes outside of spelling or grammar the tables need approval from Olga or Elena before implementation.

 14.1.
 Check that table font size is large enough to read.